zzhangjii/learning-library/workshops/auto-scale-adwc/LabGuide1.md

   * show pdbs;
 ![](./images/dbaas22.png)
 - Once you we see pdbs.
 Exit from sqlplus and install APEX and ORDS in Dbaas Instance.
+## APEX and ORDS Installation in Dbaas Instance
 ### **STEP 4**: APEX Installation
    Approximately time 30 Minutes.
 - Login to DbaaS Instance through Putty(To login in putty check Dbaas Provision Step 13 and 14).